South Downs plants 28,000 trees in Queen Elizabeth’s honour amid climate battle

-This research was led by the National Park Authority, Sussex Nature Partnership and Woodland Trust.
+The study was carried out by the National Park Authority, Sussex Nature Partnership, and the Woodland Trust.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.